Forever Hooligans: Independent circuit

 On November 29, 2013, Forever Hooligans defeated Project Ego (Kris Travis and Martin Kirby) at RPW New Territory.
 On November 30, 2013, Forever Hooligans unsuccessfully challenged Hot And Spicy (Axel Dieter Jr. & Da Mack) for the wXw World Tag Team Championship at wXw 13th Anniversary Tour Finale.
 On December 7, 2013, Forever Hooligans competed in a one night tournament for the WCA Golden State Tag Team Championships defeating The Ballard Brothers (Shane Ballard and Shannon Ballard) in the first round and faced Team APW (Oliver John and Timothy Thatcher) in the tournament finals which ended in a no contest.

 From January 24 to 25, 2015, Forever Hooligans participated in the Alternative Wrestling Show's Race for the Ring Tag Team Tournament.
 They were defeated in the finals by the ASW Tag team Champions PPRay (Peter Avalon and Ray Rosas).
 It was Koslov's final wrestling match.

 New Japan Pro Wrestling Reunion

-In October 28, 2022 on New Japan Pro Wrestling PPV Rumble On 44th Street, Alex Koslov came back to wrestle one more time with fellow tag team partner Rocky Romero in a briefly reunion of the Forever Hooligans in a losing effort against The DKC and Kevin Knight, ending a 7-Year absence of Koslov from a ring of professional wrestling.
+On October 28, 2022 on New Japan Pro Wrestling PPV Rumble on 44th Street, Alex Koslov came back to wrestle one more time with fellow tag team partner Rocky Romero in a briefly reunion of the Forever Hooligans in a losing effort against The DKC and Kevin Knight, ending a 7-Year absence of Koslov from a ring of professional wrestling.